cryptopanter/Panter-Airdrop/README.md

 ![PANTER-AIRDROP.png](PANTER-AIRDROP.png)

-The interesting part is that anyone can donate any stx asset or tokens he wants into Satoshi-pegged sxt address.
+The interesting part is that anyone can donate any stx asset or tokens he wants into Satoshi-pegged stx address.
 And those assets are only redeemable by Satoshi himself whether he is alive or not!